wilcome/osocoTest01/README.md

 ###OSOCO Enterprise challenge to get an interview with them.
 Make an URL shortener.

-This shortener is coded as a little groovy script that implements FastCGI interface.
+This URL shortener is coded as a little groovy script.
+* It implements FastCGI interface.
-* Lighttpd as web server.
+* Lighttpd is used for web server.
 * Slf4j for logging.
 * MariaDB database to store the info.